christophM/interpretable-ml-book/README.md

 All notable changes to the book will be documented here.

 ### v2.0 (IN PROGRESS) [html version]

+- Using Palmer penguins for classification examples (instead of cancer data).
+Turns out I encoded the cancer class wrongly, so interpretation was actually the opposite for e.g. feature effects.
+Over the years I felt this particular cancer data not a good match for this book, and now with the discovery of the error, I expedited the switch to a more playful dataset.

+### v2.0 [Print version, ebook version]
 - Added "Preface by the Author" chapter
 - Started section on neural network interpretation
 - Added chapter on feature visualization